A Detailed Look at DUI Laws and Penalties in the State of Florida

 If you are facing mandatory jail time for any of the above DUI categories, there are cases where the jail sentence may be converted into treatment time in a residential rehab setting.
 Defendants will usually have to admit that they have an alcohol or drug problem and are eager to seek treatment for a substance abuse problem.

-In most cases the amount of residential treatment time must be greater than the amount of jail time offered.
+In most cases the amount of time in residential treatment in Florida must be greater than the amount of jail time offered.
 For example, if the state is asking for 60 days’ jail time, a lawyer would normally propose a 90-day treatment plan in lieu of jail time.

 The decision is strictly up to the discretion of the court with the consent of the State Attorney’s Office.